Herľany

 Herľany (Herlein; Ránkfüred) is a village and municipality in Košice-okolie District in the Košice Region of eastern Slovakia.

-History

-In historical records, the village was first mentioned in 1487.

-Geography

-The village lies at an altitude of 365 metres and covers an area of 9.914 km².

-It has a population of about 290 people.

 Sights

 The village is known for the only full-scale geyser in Slovakia, one of the few cold water geysers in the world.
-It erupts periodically (24–32 hours) and erupts water to the 10–15 m height since 1872.
-Eruption lasts around 25 minutes.
+It erupts periodically every 24–32 hours, with the water reaching a 10–15 m height since 1872.
+An eruption lasts around 25 minutes.